tilmanrassy/emacs-dir-treeview/README.md

 Troubleshooting
 ---------------

 If the tree seems to be incorrect, outdated or broken, hit the `=` key.
-This runs the command `dir-treeview-refresh-tree`, which recreates the whole tree and (hopefully) fixes the problems.
+This runs the command `treeview-refresh-tree`, which recreates the whole tree and (hopefully) fixes the problems.